 Cuerden Valley, Bamber Bridge/Whittle le woods

-650 acres to explore, discover and relax in.
-Have a picnic, walk the dog, let the children play in the river, explore the Pinetum, visit the walled orchard and experience the many valley and woodland walks.
+A great option for Free days out in Lancashire is Cuerden Valley in Bamber Bridge/Whittle le Woods.
+There are 650 acres to explore, discover and relax in.
+You can have a picnic, walk the dog, and let the children play in the river.
+Or explore the Pinetum, visit the walled orchard and experience the many valley and woodland walks.
 There is a cafe in the visitor centre and plenty of activities during school holidays.

 Astley Park, Chorley